 Intense Competition Demands Cost Control

-Goods-related sectors also are more likely to be exposed to tough global competition.
+Goods-related sectors also are more likely to be exposed to trade disputes and challenging global competition.
 For example, U.S. agricultural exports, which comprise a large share of rail grain movements, must now overcome more competition from foreign producers for global sales.
-As a result, with increasing global competition, strong economic forces will continue to relentlessly pressure the sectors on which the railroad industry relies for huge swaths of its traffic.
+As a result, with increasing global competition, strong economic forces will continue to relentlessly pressure the sectors on which the railroad industry relies for a great deal of its traffic.